-Exemplary Good Weak No Evidence Included Responsiveness to EL Profiles Specific services, programs and actions, including interventions, address the differentiated language and academic needs of the various profiles of English Learners: newcomers, L1/L2 proficient students, LTELs, students at risk of becoming LTELs, preschool -12th grade. including interventions, and actions, including interventions, recognize the needs of some profiles of English Learners: newcomers, L1/L2 proficient students, LTELs, students at risk of becoming LTELs, preschool12th grade.
+Exemplary Good Weak No Evidence Included Responsiveness to EL Profiles Specific services, programs and actions, including interventions, address the differentiated language and academic needs of the various profiles of English Learners: newcomers, L1/L2 proficient students, LTELs, students at risk of becoming LTELs, preschool -12th grade.
+Services, programs, and actions, including interventions, recognize the needs of some profiles of English Learners: newcomers, L1/L2 proficient students, LTELs, students at risk of becoming LTELs, preschool12th grade.
 Minimal services, programs, and actions, including interventions, are described and do not differentiate for EL proficiency levels or are not specific to the various profiles of English Learners.
-No mention of services, programs, and actions, including interventions, by EL proficiency level or profiles. -fnemssessA Besed besed seoivie2 bns ELs are informed by formative [Congoing] and summative [annual] academic and language development results, including L1 assessments when appropriate.
-Program placement and services for ELs are informed by annual summative) academic and language development results. ☐ ELs are assessed annually on language development but results play no role in program placement or services.
-No mention of language development assessments for placement in program or services. enoitqO margorq Program options (e.g. Dual Immersion, Structured English Immersion, Bilingual, etc.) for English learners are based upon the needs of ELs, preferences of the parents and community; district resources are aligned.
+No mention of services, programs, and actions, including interventions, by EL proficiency level or profiles. -framesseseA Based Placement and Services Program placement and services for ELs are informed by formative (ongoing) and summative (annual) academic and language development results, including L1 assessments when appropriate.
+Program placement and services for ELs are informed by annual (summative) academic and language development results.
+ELs are assessed annually on language development but results play no role in program placement or services.
+No mention of language development assessments for placement in program or services.
+Program Options Program options (e.g. Dual Immersion, Structured English Immersion, Bilingual, etc.) for English learners are based upon the needs of ELs, preferences of the parents and community; district resources are aligned.
 Some program options (e.g. Dual Immersion, Structured English Immersion, Bilingual, etc.) for ELs are offered based upon the needs of ELs and district resources to determine program design and placement.
 Some program options (e.g. Dual Immersion, Structured English Immersion, Bilingual, etc.) for ELs are limited and are not based upon the needs of ELs or district resources to determine program design and placement.
 No mention of how students are placed in programs (e.g. Dual Immersion, Structured English Immersion, Bilingual, etc.) and provided services; difficult to distinguish EL programs from those for English only students.
-To es U SereT Supplemental and Spin Tipple Spin Spin Spin Spin Spin Spin Spin Spin Explicit description of improved or increased services provided through supplemental and concentration funding AND mention of how they add additional support, opportunities, personnel, resources etc. to enhance the base program for all ELs.
+Targeted Use of bns Isrnemeled concentration Funds Explicit description of improved or increased services provided through supplemental and concentration funding AND mention of how they add additional support, opportunities, personnel, resources etc. to enhance the base program for all ELs.
 General description of services provided through supplemental and concentration funding with some mention of how they are aligned to EL needs.
 Supplemental and concentration funds are identified for ELs but the targeted use of funds are not described.
 Supplemental and concentration funds are not used to improve or increase services for English Learners.
+Permis. when ci Revised Permission is granted to duplicate and distribute this document freely when credit is given to the sponsoring organizations.
+Revised 1-17-18 1 his document freely 1S.
+CaliforniansTogether LAULA To can be for the form of the form o